Naghmeh-Akhavan/Cluster-Cell-Migration-Model/README.md

 Following figures are presented in the paper "Tissue Geometry Modulates Chemoattractant Distribution to Direct Drosophila Border Cell Migration Behaviors"

-To replicate the results shown in Figures below, you need to adjust the parameters as follow:
+To replicate the results shown in the Figures below, you need to adjust the parameters as follows:

 - Figure 2B: in `initial_setup.m` file, no changes.
 Save and run `figure(4)` in `main.m` file.
 - Figure 2C: in `initial_setup.m` file, no changes.
 Save and run `figure(2)` in `main.m` file.